MaxSC4/belote-live/README.md

 Any idea—from new scoring panels to persistent player rankings—is welcome.
 Open an issue to start a discussion!

+## 🙏 Credits

+Playing-card SVGs are based on the excellent [svg-cards](https://github.com/htdebeer/SVG-cards) project—huge thanks to the authors for open-sourcing their deck.

 ---

 Made with ♥️ and a lot of belote nostalgia.
 Shuffle up and deal! 🃏